-Shoghi Effendi The World Order of Bahá'u'lláh, p.94
+Shoghi Effendi, The World Order of Bahá'u'lláh p.94

-In the Guardian's view, as late as Ridván of 1933, it seemed by no means a foregone conclusion that an isolationist and racially torn America would be willing and able to assume this role.
+In the Guardian's view, as late as Ridvan of 1933, it seemed by no means a foregone conclusion that an isolationist and racially torn America would be willing and able to assume this role.
 As for "one of the countries of Europe," the Faith then had its strongest foothold in Germany.
 In France it was confined to the city of Paris and in England largely to the city of London.
-For all the rest of Europe the Bahá'í map was still a blank 9.
+For the rest of Europe the Bahá'í map was still a blank.9 servants.
+After 1937, the Guardian Shoghi Effendi, who directed and protected the world-wide affairs of the young Faith, was mainly helped by his young Canadian wife Rúhíyyih Khánum11 who was his secretary and tireless assistant.
+Today there are several thousand Bahá'ís in Germany with Local Assemblies in most major cities.
+In the 1930's there were less than 200 German Bahá'ís with perhaps 150 adult believers living in a handful of small communities that were mainly clustered in the south-west corner of the country.
+Their means were limited, their economy lay comatose with over a third the working population unemployed.
+American capital that had turned a post-war inflationary slump into a temporary recovery had been repatriated after the Wall Street crash.
+Credits offered by former enemies like France came at prohibitive interest rates which no entrepreneur could afford to pay.

-The German friends who had been constantly encouraged by the Master were now in closest communication with the 'World Center.'
+The German friends who had been constantly encouraged by the Master were now in closest communication with the "World Center."
 They were deeply concerned how they might be able to help the Guardian in this immense task.